 William Edward Burghardt “W. E. B.” Du Bois was born on February 23, 1868, in Great Barrington, Massachusetts.

-Du Bois was a sociologist, historian, civil rights activist, Pan-Africanist, author, writer and editor who fought tirelessly against discrimination in the workplace and educational institutions, Jim Crow Laws and was a staunch advocate for Pan-Africanism.
+Furthermore, Du Bois was a sociologist, historian, civil rights activist, Pan-Africanist, author, writer and editor.
+He fought tirelessly against discrimination in the workplace and educational institutions, Jim Crow Laws and was a staunch advocate for Pan-Africanism.

-Du Bois’s belief that integration rather than separation from whites would advance the lives of blacks ruffled many feathers among the crowd of those who believed that Africans should practice separatism to achieve success and true freedom.
+Moreover, Du Bois’s belief that integration rather than separation from whites would advance the lives of blacks ruffled many feathers among the crowd of those who believed that Africa should practice separatism to achieve success and true freedom.